This is what

 Helping Alberta businesses expand into the global advanced transportation and connected vehicles systems market.

-With a five-acre test driving track and simulation trainer, the AMTA’S new facility now conducts commercial driver training all in one convenient location.
+With a five-acre test driving track and simulation trainer, the Alberta Motor Transport Association’s new facility now conducts commercial driver training all in one convenient location.

 A 25 per cent increase in revenue over 2016 and a 33% increase in bookings make one thing clear: our passengers love our excellent product offerings and customer service.
 And so is transit to and from.
 In 2017, we continued to lay the ground work for an integrated transit network, better connecting travellers and employees with EIA.

 Whether tech, agri-food, aerospace or pharma, we have the land to house your facilities and the amenities rarely seen in industrial parks.